mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 **TangoJS Web Components**. \quad
-TangoJS' widget collection has been inspired by the Taurus framework - the leading solution for building TANGO clients in Python/Qt.
+TangoJS' widget collection has been inspired by the Taurus framework - the leading solution for building Tango clients in Python/Qt.
 It was designed with the ease-of-use and ease-of-deployment in mind.

 The developer should be able to include the desired widgets in his/her